AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 * `174.129.166.49$network` — blocks access to `174.129.166.49:*`.
 * `@@174.129.166.49$network` — makes AdGuard bypass data to the endpoint.
 No other rules will be applied.

-> **Compatibility with different versions of AdGuard.** Only AdGuard for Windows, Mac, Android are technically capable of using this type of rules.
+> **Compatibility with different versions of AdGuard.** Only AdGuard for Windows, Mac, Android are technically capable of using rules with `$network` modifier.

 <a id="app-modifier"></a>
 #### **`app`**